Most traditional pillow types simply do not provide adequate neck support. A lack of proper support can cause neck, shoulder and back pain.

-Traditional pillow fill may collapse under the weight of your head during the night, resulting in a uncomfortable downward bend in your neck.
+Traditional pillow filling may collapse under the weight of your head during the night, resulting in a uncomfortable downward bend in your neck.
 To compensate, people often stack 2 or more pillows, which can inadvertently create an upward bend in their necks.
-Both scenarios can strain muscles an/or pinch nerves, leaving you with aches and pains the next morning.
+Both scenarios can strain muscles and/or pinch nerves, leaving you with aches and pains the next morning.

 Suffering from sleep-related aches or pains?
 A neck support pillow might help.

 Neck support pillows are designed specifically to help you achieve better sleep posture.
 They are meant to help your head, neck and back sustain a “neutral” position.
 Neutral alignment keeps all the bits and pieces in your back in in their ideal positions, preventing unnecessary pressure on your discs, muscles and nerves.
 Keep your spine neutrally aligned and you’ll avoid discomfort (or worse).

 Most neck support pillows are rather unusual compared to traditional pillow types.
 They are often oddly shaped.

 The predominant neck support pillow design is called a “contour” pillow.
 As the name suggests, contour pillows are modeled to the contour of a head and neck; most are shaped like a trough or a bowl, with a space cut out of the middle to cradle your head and a bulge at the edge to support your neck.
 These are typically made of synthetic poly foam, while more recently memory foam has become quite popular.